ShivamShivaay2005/DAA-LAB/README.md

 # Data Structures and Algorithms Lab

-This repository contains implementations of various data structures and algorithms as part of a lab curriculum.
+This repository contains implementations of various data structures and algorithms in C++ as part of a lab curriculum.
 Each experiment focuses on a specific algorithm or data structure, including its implementation and time complexity analysis.

 ---